1991-2002: Director, Executive Communications (reporting to Sr. VP, Corporate Communications), Kraft Foods, Northfield, IL 60093.

 - The forensic linguist and the Artful Dodger: Can people deliberately fake their writing style? - Perhaps 25% of the cases I handle involve the authorship of anonymous, disputed, or forged documents.
 The client wants to know who’s writing those nasty, threatening emails or letters.
 I typically ask the client for writing samples from the suspected author.
 Sometimes there’s more than one suspect, and I have to decide which of them...
 Read more »

-- Memo to National Pork Board Lawyers - By Alan M. Perlman.
-A geek site, as an April Fools prank, launches a new product — unicorn meat – which it calls “the new white meat,” and lawyers for the National Pork Board issue a cease-and-desist order, because they’ve gone to great lengths to copyright “the other white meat” as a synonym for “pork,”...
+- “Google” goes generic - Some years ago, right around this time of year, a geek site, as an April Fools prank, launched a new product — unicorn meat – which it called “the new white meat,” and lawyers for the National Pork Board issue a cease-and-desist order, because they’ve gone to great lengths to copyright “the other white meat”...
 Read more »

-- When a Lawyer Needs a Linguist… - By Alan M. Perlman.
-When does a lawyer need a linguist?
+- When a lawyer needs a linguist - When does a lawyer need a linguist?
 As Roger Shuy, one of the most pre-eminent forensic linguists, has observed, the interpretation and application of the law are overwhelmingly about language.
-Thus, there are many situations in which the expertise of a linguist – someone trained in the precise description and analysis...
+Thus, there are many situations in which the expertise of a linguist – someone trained in the precise description and analysis of language (but not...
 Read more »

 - Basis forensic skills: How text-sensitive are you? - A forensic linguist must be exquisitely sensitive to nuances of text.
 Where a synonym exists, the very choice of each word represents a decision on the part of the author.
 Superimposed upon that is the way toward is spelled, abbreviated or capitalized.
 Truly, a text is a tangle of choices.
 The following are intended to...
 Read more »